Trex-Design/DankMemer-Macro/README.md

 'pip3 install pynput' in the terminal

 # IMPORTANT READ TO RUN
 To-use-the-bot-at-full-potential.
-You will need a fishing rod(15,000), You will need a hunting rifle(15,000) take off # from the 178th line to 185th.
+You will need a fishing rod(15,000), You will need a hunting rifle(15,000) take off # from 94 and 95

 # Some features of this macro
 This bot is very simple macro .

 uses random generated timings.

-purposly mixes up commandsd to avoid ban.

-my first project.

-sells items that you gain from pls beg, pls fish and pls hunt.
+uses basic data science

 # Goals For This Project:
 sharpening my basic python skills.